ChrisAtkinson1/cics-java-liberty-jaxws/README.md

 ## Requirements

-## Prerequisites
-- CICS TS 6.1 or later
+ CICS TS 6.1 or later
 - Java SE 11 or later on the workstation
 - One of the following on your workstation:
     - Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty